 B

-Submission of the biometric data and payment.
-After you send the application, the authorities will get in touch with you (usually via email), stating that your complete application was well received and checked.
-Besides, they will inform you about the specific day you have to visit their office so they can collect your biometric data.
-Put another way, you have to appear in person to
+After you send the application, the authorities will get in touch with you (usually via email) confirming that your complete application was received and checked.
+They will then inform you about the specific day you have to visit their office so they can collect your biometric data.
+You need to appear in person to:

 C